whiteducksoftware/dapr-demo/README.md

 # Dapr demo

-This repository contains a simple demo to show how [dapr](https://dapr.io/) can help implementing a polyglott microservice based architecture.
+This repository contains a simple demo to show how [dapr](https://dapr.io/) can help to implement a polyglot microservice-based architecture.

 The demo consists of three applications.